aatmunbaxi/site/content/comp/meow_state_org_speed.md

 This makes navigation of org documents fast and accessible in a way that is superior to speed keys, something afforded to us by adopting a modal editing paradigm.

 A demo of this mode is given below; you can see the keys pressed in the tab-line.
+Feel free to extend and/or modify the key definitions to your liking.
+You can check the value of `org-speed-commands` for inspiration.

 {{< figure src="/ox-hugo/meow-org-motion.gif" caption="<span class=\"figure-number\">Figure 1: </span>Demo of our org-motion state" >}}